yanlongbinluck/HSI-Object-Detection-NPU/README.md

 Our work is implemented based on [this](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Object-Detection) repo, thanks for this work.

-If you use these datasets in your researches or works, please cite our paper as follow:
+If you use our work in your researches, please cite our paper as follow:

 ```
 @article{yan2021object,